geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 The keys are seen in Henry’s trembling hand,<br>
 (Champagne’s young Earl, from Acre call’d to bear<br>
 His Uncle’s truncheon, and direct the war.)<br>
-Now groups of weeping females round them close,<br>
+Now groupes of weeping females round them close,<br>
 And loud upbraidings mingle with their woes.<br>
 “Save us!” they cry, “your wives and daughters save,<br>
 From death, or shame more dreadful than the grave.”<br>